Azure/azure-rest-api-specs/specification/synapse/data-plane/readme.md

       - $.definitions.SparkStatementOutput.properties.execution_count

   - suppress: DefinitionsPropertiesNamesCamelCase
     reason: These properties need to keep the same with jupyter Notebook.
-Rp can't change these proeprties.
+Rp can't change these properties.
     from: Notebook.json
     where:
       - $.definitions.NotebookCellOutputItem.properties.execution_count